EmranMR/EmranMR/README.md

 ## About me! 👀

-Hi 👋 My name is Emran, and my cyber nickname is Alch3m1st 🤖!
+Hi 👋 the name is Emran, and the cyber nickname is Alch3m1st 🤖!
-I am a pharmacist but computer and programming have always been a passion of mine so I self taught myself vigrously on the side; using various many website, articles and docs.
-I am also starting my Msc in Software Development in Glasgow University this year 🎓, to further consolidate.
+I am a pharmacist but programming have always been a passion of mine so I self taught myself on the side.
+I am also starting my Msc in Software Development in Glasgow University this year 🤘

-My dream would be to completely leave pharmacy and become a full time dev/software engineer.
-However until then I decided to start and maintain a couple of open source projects and I am actively contributing to other projects as much as I can.

 I really enjoy open source, so regardless I will be around repos forever!